sapana-roehampton/OS-Coursework/index.md

 ---

 At this stage, I am able to verify that:
-The VM has internet connectivity through NAT
+-The VM has internet connectivity through NAT
-The network interface is active
+-The network interface is active
-The system can be updated using apt
+-The system can be updated using apt
-The server is reachable internally from the workstation This completes the basic networking setup required for upcoming security and monitoring tasks.
+-The server is reachable internally from the workstation This completes the basic networking setup required for upcoming security and monitoring tasks.
 ---